dotnet/runtime/src/mono/wasi/README.md

 ### Wasi SDK

 The workload for the time being doesn't include Wasi SDK, which is responsible for native compilation.
-If don't need to modify runtime configuration, you can omit this step, but once get
+If you don't need to modify runtime configuration, you can omit this step.
+In case you get:

 ```
 error : Could not find wasi-sdk.
 Either set $(WASI_SDK_PATH), or use workloads to get the sdk.
 SDK is required for building native files.